suffolklibraries/sljekyll/_recurrents/bungay-colouring.md

 ---
-recurrent-title: "Colouring for adults - £1 to attend"
+recurrent-title: "Colouring for adults: £1 to attend"
 recurrent-day: fourth Thursday of the month
 recurrent-times: 1030-1130
 recurrent-location: bungay-library